-Contact us today to learn more.
+Contact Murr Law, PLLC, to learn more.
 Your business funds could be at stake in a tort claim and we want to guard you from damage.
-Whether this means filing a lawsuit against another entity or defending you in a claim, we will do our best to facilitate a satisfactory outcome.
+Whether this means filing a lawsuit against another entity or defending you in a claim, attorney George Murr will do his best to facilitate a satisfactory outcome.

 Every business entity has the right to fair and honest treatment.
 If you believe your right was violated, you may be able to file a business tort claim based on fraudulent misrepresentation.
 In these claims, the plaintiff must establish that the defendant intentionally misrepresented material facts and that the plaintiff was harmed by this misrepresentation.

 Sometimes, these claims can arise when a defendant fails to disclose information that was necessary for a transaction.
 For example, if a defendant fails to notify a real estate agent that a property contains toxic chemicals, then he or she may be liable for fraud.
 We can defend or litigate a fraudulent misrepresentation claim for you.